andreigrecu/smart-brain-api/README.md

-# **smart-brain-api**
+# SmartBrain-api -

-.......Clone this repo........
+1. Clone this repo

-.......Run _npm install_.......
+2. Run `npm install`

-...
-Run _npm start_      ...
+3. Run `npm start`

-...
-You must add your own API key in the _controllers/image.js_ file to connect to Clarifai API.     .....
+4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.

-.
-You can grab Clarifai API key https://www.clarifai.com/[ here.].
+You can grab Clarifai API key [here](https://www.clarifai.com/)

 ** Make sure you use postgreSQL instead of mySQL for this code base.